 Pharmacy Community Service

 The University of Saint Joseph encourages students to serve the community and make a positive impact on people’s lives.
-Each Pharm.D. student completes at least 20 hours of health-related community service annually.
+Pharmacy students complete 15 hours of community service and attend fiveco-curricular workshops each year.

 Doctor of Pharmacy Degree Program Curriculum